sillsdev/languageforge-lexbox/README.md

 ```
 This should open a window in the browser.
 You will need hasura running in docker for this to work.
 Once you make some changes in the console you should notice some metadata under `hasura/metadata` has been updated, you will want to check that in to git.

+##### Hasura troubleshooting

+Sometimes Hasura can get out of sync with the database.
+To troubleshoot this you should open the hasura console at `localhost:8081` and navigate to settings > metadata status.
+If you see some errors there try reloading your metadata on the Metadata Actions tab.
+It may be that dotnet did not apply migrations yet,
+so you might try restarting dotnet and wait for it to update the database schema.
+Then come back and reload the metadata again.

 ### Proxy Diagram